Genetic testing for cancer risk

-Before you can have a genetic test, you need to see your GP.
-Your GP needs to work out if you have a strong enough family history for a referral to a genetics clinic.
+Before you see a genetic specialist, your GP needs to work out if you have a strong family history of cancer.

-Your GP will ask you some questions about your family history, including
+Your GP will ask you some questions about your family history, including:

-- Who in the family has had cancer
+- who in the family has had cancer

-- The type of cancer they had
+- the type of cancer they had

-- How old they were when they were diagnosed.
+- how old they were when they were diagnosed

 Read our detailed information about what a family history of cancer means.

 At the genetic clinic, you see a genetic specialist or counsellor.
 They will: